Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     <small><strong><i>Active and archive storage</i></strong></small>
     </p>

-    Object storage can be classified by how often you must access your data.
+    Object storage can be classified by how often we must access our data.
 The two broad categories are active storage and archive storage.

-    Active storage is for the data you use all the time.
-It also includes data that you access less frequently, but itis important that data can be accessed quickly.
-Examplesare files for a static website or backups.
+    Active storage is for the data we use all the time.
+It also includes data that we access less frequently, but it is important that data can be accessed quickly.
+Examples are files for a static website or backups.

-    Archive storage is for data that you rarely access but must be maintained.
+    Archive storage is for data that we rarely access but must be maintained.
 Examples could include data for compliance or business continuity operations.

 +   ####    Amazon S3 storage classes